voldyman/hassio-addons/README.md

    - Click on the three-dot menu in the top right and select **Repositories**
    - Add the URL of this GitHub repository

-2. Install the `Stirling PDF` add-on from the list of available add-ons.
+2. Install the add-ons from the list of available add-ons.

 3. Configure and start the add-on.

-4. Access the web UI at `http://<home_assistant_ip>:8080`.

-## Configuration
-No additional configuration options are required.

-## Port
-The application runs on port `8080`.